All Products

 Yes

-The region in which the ECS instance resides.
+The region where your ECS instance resides.

 ECS Instance ID